 Debug hot keys make debugging more efficient.
 Some of these hot keys duplicate the functionality of the buttons on the Debug Bar and some are unique:

-Breakpoints can be added to at any line of a .asm file that contains an
+A breakpoint can be added at any line of an .asm file that contains an

 assembly language instruction.